infovillasimius/py_amr2fred/README.md

 # py_amr2fred

-From Text to Abstract Meaning Representation to RDF
+From Text to Abstract Meaning Representation to RDF/OWL Knowledge Graph

 Python library version of [Text2AMR2FRED](https://arco.istc.cnr.it/txt-amr-fred/) incorporating the core functions of